-WU GUANGYI CHIEF FINANCIAL OFFICER
+WU GUANGYI CHIFF FINANCIAL OFFICER

-Mr. Wu Guangyi is the Chief Financial Officer and is responsible for the financial and accounting functions of our Group.
-Mr. Wu also supports the board of directors in their strategic decision making process as well as the Group's corporate finance and corporate risk management policies.
+Mr. Wu Guangyi is the Chief Financial Officer and is responsible for the financial and accounting functions of the Group.
+Mr. Wu also supports the board of directors in their strategic decision making process as well as the Group's corporate finance and corporate risk management.

-Mr. Wu has more than 12 years of experience in accounting and financial management, including 8 years professional experience with international public accounting firms, Deloitte and KPMG.
+Mr. Wu has more than 13 years of experience in accounting and financial management, including 8 years professional experience with international public accounting firms, Deloitte and KPMG.
 His last held position was audit manager with Deloitte before joining our Group in 2012.

-Mr. Wu graduated from the Oxford Brookes University with a Bachelor's Degree in Science in Applied Accounting (with honours).
+Mr. Wu graduated from Oxford Brookes University with a Bachelor of Science in Applied Accounting and a Master of Business Administration from the University of Manchester.
 He is a fellow member of The Association of Chartered Certified Accountants and a member of the Institute of Singapore Chartered Accountants.